weblancaster/kaeljs/README.md

 Kael
 ====
-(under development) Kael is a NodeJS build engine/script that aims flexibility and easy way to blog converting markdown to HTML.
+(under development) Kael is a NodeJS build engine/script that aims flexibility and easy way to generate static HTML from markdown.

 ## History
 Soon